Kilmanagh/HACS.Anniversaries/README.md

 * `zodiac_sign`: The Western zodiac sign for the anniversary date.
 * `named_anniversary`: The traditional name for the anniversary (e.g., "Silver", "Golden"), if applicable.
 * `is_milestone`: `true` if the anniversary is a significant milestone (e.g., 10, 25, 50 years).
-* `generation`: The generational name (e.g., "Millennial", "Gen X") if enabled and the birth year is known.
+* `generation`: The generational name (e.g., "Millennial", "Gen X") if the birth year is known.
-* `birthstone`: The birthstone for the anniversary month, if enabled.
+* `birthstone`: The birthstone for the anniversary month.
-* `birth_flower`: The birth flower for the anniversary month, if enabled.
+* `birth_flower`: The birth flower for the anniversary month.
 * `half_anniversary_date`: The date of the next half anniversary, if enabled.
 * `days_until_half_anniversary`: The number of days until the next half anniversary, if enabled.